 Beginning in 2015, all ERME projects have an 18-month period of performance with no option for an extension.

 The Project Director is responsible for the entire project.
 This includes project management, subcontracting, funds oversight, meeting project time schedules, reporting progress and submitting the final report.
 A change in project director designation requires approval from the Director of the Northeast Center.
-The existing Project Director must send a letter to the Center Director requesting the change.
-Additionally, the newly designated Project Director must provide a letter which states his/her qualifications for assuming the responsibilities associated with the project and willingness to do so.
+The existing project director must send a letter to the Center Director requesting the change.
+Additionally, the newly designated project director must provide a CV and a letter which states his/her qualifications for assuming the responsibilities associated with the project.